Share with your friends!

 In our hearts, we all want a deeper sense of safety and intimacy.
 Putting an end to the abuser victim dynamic in your relationship is the first step to getting there.

-Step 4: Express Yourself: Use this formula: I am feeling X (feeling like mad, glad, sad, or afraid), when Y (situation) happens, because of Z (your concern), and I would love to talk about this in more detail when you have time….
+Express Yourself.
+Use this formula: I am feeling X (feeling like mad, glad, sad, or afraid), when Y (situation) happens, because of Z (your concern), and I would love to talk about this in more detail when you have time….

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.